Semistable Non Abelian Hodge theorem in positive characteristic: Introduction

 \end{enumerate} \end{introthm}

-In the case $G=\GL_N,$ most of the results above are established in \cite{dCGZ}.
-The transition from $\GL_N$ to $G$ requires new ideas.
-Let us explain some of them: Firstly, the proof for the semistable NAHT in this paper, which relies on the theory of $\Theta$-semistability \cite{hl-instability, heinloth-hilbertmumford}, is very different from that in \cite{dCGZ}, which relies on a direct analysis of degrees.
-Secondly, the proof that $\stsp^o$ is a torsor involves some new considerations on the sheaf of torsion components of $\stsp$ which are not present in the treatment of the case $G=\GL_N$.
-Finally, to show the quasi-projectivity of $\schP^o,$ we give an algebraic proof of stability of the Kostant section, which seems to be new in the literature.
+The proofs of the above results are very different from the $GL_n$-case as in \cite{dCGZ}, which relies on explicit Riemann-Roch calculations.
+Such calculations are impossible for principal bundles.
+Worse still, in contrast to the construction of moduli spaces as in the authors' previous paper \cite{hererro-zhang}, where we essentially reduce to the $GL_n$-case, no such reduction seems viable for the proof of the semistable NAHT.
+Some new machinery, e.g. the theory of $\Theta$-semistability as in \cite{hl-instability, heinloth-hilbertmumford}, proves to be indispensible in our approach in this paper.
+Furthermore, the proof that $\stsp^o$ is a $\stP^o$-torsor involves new results on the torsion components of $\stsp$ which are not present in $GL_n$-case.
+Finally, to show the quasi-projectivity of the good moduli space of $\stP^o,$ we give an algebraic proof of the stability of the Kostant section, which seems to be new in the literature.